Estimated reading time: 11 minutes

 Train to Singleton

 Taking the train is a great option if you are looking for a cheap Hunter Valley tour.
 However, It will limit your options with which cellar doors you are able to get to.

 Directions: From Sydney, Central take the Countrylink express service (7 stops) to Singleton Station.
 From Singleton, it is 20 min (approx) taxi ride to your desired location in Hunter Valley wine country.

-Small group Hunter Valley tours
+Small group Hunter Valley wine-tasting tours

 Keeping in mind that you do need to share this trip with many other tour operators, the itinerary as with the group bus option would be restricted to a chosen itinerary.
 Once again missing you the opportunity to visit those smaller boutique wineries available throughout the Hunter Valley Region.